kevindeadlysins/berke/README.md

 # berke
-Initial Codes for Terminal Inhibition Project
+Codes for Terminal Inhibition Project

-Function:
-Reads LabVIEW log files that work with MATLAB
-Works with both GLR and Rigs (they have different readouts)

 Notes/Edits:
 Photometry rats in the Rig